-Figure 4.
+Figure 1.
 The underlying probability density functions that generate an ROC curve.

-For classifiers such as the LDA and ANN, output of the classifier is a univariate, hence, ROC curve construction is straightforward.
+Outputs of classifiers such as a linear discriminant analysis (LDA) and artificial neural network (ANN) are univariates, hence, ROC curve construction is straightforward.
 However, it should be noted that in the above two classifiers, the support for the LDA output is [-inf, inf] while that for the ANN output is [0, 1].
-Consequently, assumption of a binormal ROC curve would not be suitable for the ANN classifier,
+Consequently, assumption of a binormal ROC curve would not be suitable for the ANN classifier.